© 2011 P. Arthur Stuart

 Strengthens muscle and bone.

 There are two types of exercise.
 One is aimed at the cardio-vascular system and the other at muscle development.
 Most, if not all, exercises do both to some degree.

 Let's end the exercise rule by referring to the Nike slogan, "Just Do It."

 Success is usually preceded by failures, sometimes a lot of them.

 When I was early into my Naval career, one of my shipmates told me a saying, when he saw that I was having a real difficult day.
-The saying ls, "A quitter never wins and a winner never quits."
+The saying is, "A quitter never wins, and a winner never quits."
 I really do think of this when I run into problems and challenges.

 I understand that Thomas Edison had tried hundreds of different materials under varying conditions until he discovered that tungsten in a vacuum produced usable light from electricity.

-I believe that there are two essential elements needed for success: A strong belief in what your doing and unwavering commitment.
+I believe that there are two essential elements needed for success: A strong belief in what you're doing and unwavering commitment.

 Adjust your attitude for success.